 The digital health industry has grown exponentially over the last several years.
 As people seek healthier lifestyles, they’ve begun to turn to their smartphones for assistance, and many entrepreneurs are anxious to break into the industry.
-As you complete the development of your digital health product or service, it’s important to determine how to protect your brand.
+As you complete your digital health product or service development, it’s important to determine how to protect your brand.
 Consider the following benefits of trademarking your digital health product or service.

 Protect Against Infringement

 Maintaining control of your digital health brand is a critical factor in your future success as a business owner.
 However, this crucial brand control can be lost when other businesses choose to use similar trademarks to represent competing products.
-When your brand’s trademark is used by others in the marketplace, whether intentional or not, it can create confusion.
+When others use your brand’s trademark in the marketplace, whether intentional or not, it can create confusion.
 Unfortunately, this brand confusion could ultimately sway existing and future customers away from your digital health brand.
 A federally-registered trademark offers stronger legal rights in the event of potential infringement.

 All registered trademarks appearing in the public database of the United States Patent and Trademark Office, or USPTO.
 Because of this, anyone doing even the most basic internet search should be discouraged from choosing a similar mark.
 In addition, federally registered trademark owners are free to use the ® symbol.
 Place it wherever your trademark is visible to serve as public notice that your mark has been registered with the USPTO.
 These are often enough to deter others from using your mark.
 However, it is your responsibility as a trademark owner to monitor and police the use of your mark by others.
 If you find evidence of potential infringement, speak with your trademark attorney about taking legal action.
 Failing to police the use of your mark could limit the control of your digital health brand and the customer recognition you’ve worked hard to create.

 The United States is considered a first-to-use country, which means you will have some rights to your mark simply by using it in the marketplace.
-Unfortunately, these rights are extremely limited, and will only provide protection in the small geographic region where your business is located.
-This may be enough protection for small brick-and-mortar businesses, but for a digital health brand that essentially lives online, common law trademark protections will not be enough to protect your business outside your area.
+Unfortunately, these rights are minimal and will only protect the small geographic region where your business is located.
+This may be enough protection for small brick-and-mortar businesses.
+Still, for a digital health brand that essentially lives online, common law trademark protections will not be enough to protect your business outside your area.

 Fortunately, a trademark registered with the USPTO has the presumption of validity nationwide.
 With a federally registered trademark, when your digital health product or service goes live, you’ll have protection against infringement in all fifty states.
-You’ll be free to grow and expand your business across the country, without the fear of infringement.
-This is why it is crucial to begin the process to register your trademark with the USPTO as soon as possible.
+You’ll be free to grow and expand your business across the country without the fear of infringement.
+This is why it is crucial to begin registering your trademark with the USPTO as soon as possible.

 Springboard for International Registration